 5. You do not resolve conflicts

 Conflict resolution is the most important aspect of a healthy relationship, but you know you are in an unhealthy relationship because you sleep over your conflicts.
 You keep festering inside but you never bring it up and resolve it.
+For any relationship, knowing how to reconnect with your spouse after a fight is vital.
+There needs to be an effective conclusion reached after your fights, or the animosity that lingers in the air is going to eat you both up from the inside.

 6. You hardly spend time together

 Earlier you would travel together, go on movie dates or even plan double dates with friends but now you hardly find any solace in each other’s company.
 You loathe spending time with each other.
+If you realize you’re both getting a little too busy with your own lives, you may need to do a few ideas on things to do with your spouse to reconnect.
+More on that later.

 7. Silent treatment is meted out to each other